 Looking for the best cheap audio interfaces that don't suck?
 Here's some of the best ever made for those on a modest budget.

-Thanks to significant leaps in technology and the fact we only stock products we believe in here at PMT, when we say “cheap” these days, we simply mean “budget friendly”.
-Brands these days are finding more ways to make superb, professional quality audio interfaces at a lower cost, so people like us who love to record at home, get to reap the benefits!
-Most of us don't have the the space or budget to be able to put together a massive studio at home, and thanks to many brands making high quality audio interfaces that fit in the palm of your hand and don't cost the earth, we can all produce music or audio to a high quality without having to break the bank.
+Thanks to significant leaps in technology and the fact we only stock products we believe in here at PMT, when we say “cheap” these days, we simply mean “budget-friendly”.
+Brands these days are finding more ways to make superb, professional-quality audio interfaces at a lower cost, so people like us who love to record at home, get to reap the benefits!
+Most of us don't have the space or budget to be able to put together a massive studio at home, and thanks to many brands making high-quality audio interfaces that fit in the palm of your hand and don't cost the earth, we can all produce music or audio to a high quality without having to break the bank.
 So when we say "cheap" we simply mean "affordable"!

-To help you find the right option, we’ve put together a range of cheap audio interfaces that will actually allow you to record extremely high-quality tracks without costing you a fortune.
+To help you find the best USB audio interface we’ve put together a range of cheap audio interfaces that will actually allow you to record extremely high-quality tracks without costing you a fortune.

 Again, when we say cheap, this is only referring to the cost, not the quality!
 These cheap audio interfaces are made by some of the world’s best innovators in audio recording, so whether you’re recording guitars, vocals or an entire orchestra – you’re in good hands.

-The BandLab Link Analog Audio Interface is not only one of the best cheap audio interfaces on the market, it’s probably one of the most impressive due to its small size.
-This very portable audio interface fits in the palm of your hand and allows you to connect your microphone or line level instrument such as a keyboard or electric guitar into your iOS or Android device so you can record wherever and whenever you want.
+The BandLab Link Analog Audio Interface is not only one of the best cheap audio interfaces on the market, it’s one of the best USB audio interfaces in the world today due to its small size.
+This very portable audio interface fits in the palm of your hand and allows you to connect your microphone or line-level instrument such as a keyboard or electric guitar into your iOS or Android device so you can record wherever and whenever you want.